sFlow

 sflow source-interface

-The sflow source-interface command specifies the source IP address that is set to the IP's of the specified interfaces that the switch sends to the collector.
-Both, the Agent address in the IPv4 sFlow datagram as well as the source IP address sent to the collector are specified in sFlow packet.
+The sflow source-interface command specifies the source IP address set to the IP address of the specified interfaces that the switch sends to the collector.
+An sFlow packet specifies both the Agent address in the IPv4 or IPv6 sFlow datagram and the source IP address sent to the collector.
 This command cannot be used if running-config contains an sflow source command.

 The no sflow source-interface and default sflow source-interface commands remove the sflow source-interface command from running-config.